haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

  Senses passive Perception 10 Languages —
 Challenge 1/2 (100 XP)
 Actions
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 380

 Sting.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 5 (1d6 + 2) piercing damage, and the

 target must make a DC 11 Constitution saving throw, taking 10 (3d6) poison damage on a failed save, or half as much damage on a successful one.
 If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.